 - 1/2 cup shredded Mozzarella cheese

 - Add the butter and olive oil to a medium sauce pan set over medium heat and allow the butter to melt.
 Add the cream cheese, whipping cream and Stone House Seasoning.
-Bring to a simmer, stirring frequently, until the sauce coats the back of a spoon, about 6-8 minutes.
+Bring to a simmer, reduce heat to low, stirring frequently, until the sauce coats the back of a spoon, about 6-8 minutes.

 - Stirring constantly, add the Parmesan and Mozzarella cheeses and allow to cook until the alfredo sauce is creamy, thick and smooth, about 3 – 5 more minutes.